christophernhill/gmao_mitgcm_couplng/experiments/readme.md

 DYAMOND January 2020 experiment

-Udi is starting from c1440_llc2160_01, which is tagged to checkpoint67h and checkpoint_0_Z Will make new tagless (for time being) copy in c1440_llc2160_02 (We will tag when we have the production running) Udi's experiments ran under /nobackupp11/dmenemen/DYAMOND/DYAMOND_01 and DYAMOND_02
+Udi is starting from c1440_llc2160_01, which is tagged to checkpoint67h and checkpoint_0_Z New tagless (for time being) copy in c1440_llc2160_02 (we will tag when we have the production running) Udi's experiments ran under /nobackupp11/dmenemen/DYAMOND/DYAMOND_01 and DYAMOND_02

 Timing tests for ocean-only are in MITgcm_contrib/llc_hires/llc_2160